-I’m an assistant professor of education at the University of Maryland, College Park (Dept of Counseling, Higher Education, and Special Education / Student Affairs*) and am also affiliate faculty in Asian American Studies.
-I conduct research on how race and religion affect diversity and equity in higher education, including the experiences of Asian American college students.
-This blog contains random reactions to things I’m reading / ideas-in-progress.
+I’m an assistant professor of education at the University of Maryland, College Park (Dept of Counseling, Higher Education, and Special Education) and am also affiliate faculty in Asian American Studies.
+I study race, class, and religion in higher education, examining inequality in educational opportunity and the campus climate for diversity.

 Current projects include studies on the relationship between racial and socioeconomic diversity, how race and religion affect educational opportunity, and how students prepare for the SAT.
 I’m also dedicated to documenting the diverse experiences of Asian American college students.
 This blog contains random reactions to things I’m reading / ideas-in-progress; I also blog occasionally at Huffington Post.

 My book When Diversity Drops: Race, Religion, and Affirmative Action in Higher Education (Rutgers University Press) chronicles how a religious community of students was affected by the drop in Black student enrollment following Proposition 209, California’s ban on affirmative action.
 The book reflects my passion for helping students understand how structural inequality influences relationships, organizations, and institutions: how individual agency and preferences are limited and shaped by racial inequality in the university setting.